Oh My Food Recipes

 cooked carrots celery and shrimp in the wok top view

-12. The following step, put the cooked and drained celery carrots from step 8 into the wok.
+12. In the following step, put the cooked and drained celery carrots from step 8 into the wok.

 salt and chili oil with carrots celery and shrimp in the wok top view